Action properties

-Action Properties enable you to add custom properties to Actions to support data-driven personalization.
-Actions are already evaluated with marketing priority, start/end dates, and campaign codes; Action properties help further personalize with custom properties.
+Action properties allow you to add custom properties to actions to support data-driven personalization.
+Actions are already evaluated with marketing priority, start/end dates, and campaign codes.
+Action properties help further personalize with custom properties.

 Action properties can be numeric, text, or boolean.
 Multiple actions can share properties, and properties can be applied to multiple actions.